NHSDigital/bcss-playwright/docs/utility-guides/TableUtil.md

 #### Required Arguments

--data:
+- data:
- -Type: `str`
+  - Type: `str`
- -Raw inner text of a table row (tab-delimited).
+  - Raw inner text of a table row (tab-delimited).

 #### How This Function Works